 - Deductible: If you need medical care, a deductible is the amount you pay for care before the insurance company starts to pay its share.
 Once you meet your deductible, your insurance company begins to cover some costs of your care.
 Some plans have lower deductibles, like $250.
 Some have higher deductibles, like $2,000.
 Many plans provide preventive services, and sometimes other care, before you’ve met your deductible.

-- Co-payment: A co-payment is a fixed amount you will pay for a medical service.
+- Co-pay: A co-pay is a fixed amount you will pay for a medical service.
 For example, a visit to the doctor’s office might cost $150 if you didn’t have coverage.
 With health insurance, you may pay only $25 and the health plan would pay the rest.

 How Insurance Protects You